Ironwood Appoints Balaji Raghavan to Lead Affordable Housing Portfolio - www.lokmattimes.com

 Ironwood Appoints Balaji Raghavan to Lead Affordable Housing Portfolio

-PNN Mumbai (Maharashtra) [India], November 26: Ironwood has appointed Balaji Raghavan to lead its affordable housing and real estate ...
+Mumbai (Maharashtra) [India], November 26: Ironwood has appointed Balaji Raghavan to lead its affordable housing and real estate development ...

 This follows Ironwood Education Limited's agreement to acquire 100% of Trio Infrastructure Private Limited (TIPL) through a share swap, as disclosed in its BSE filing dated February 26, 2025.
 The no-cash transaction makes TIPL a wholly owned subsidiary of Ironwood.